 The bromelain enzyme has been shown to help maintain testosterone levels in the body.
 This can make bromelain supplementation beneficial for those who are trying to increase testosterone levels.
 Bananas and pineapple contain significant amounts of bromelain and can help maintain testosterone levels.

-Bromelain is a molecule which facilitates the testosterone response to weight lifting.
+Bromelain is a molecule that facilitates the testosterone response to weight lifting.

 This was seen in a 2016 study, where bromelain supplementation was associated with helping to maintain testosterone levels in the body.